TyrfingMjolnir/fmpxmlresult2nodeexpress/README.md

 # fmpxmlresult2nodeexpressFullCRUD.xslt

-This file loads every field/column as a potential parameter in the template, it's probably not intentional to use all fields as parameters, however it's easier to delete those you do not need than to risk a typo.
+This file loads every field/column as a potential parameter in the template, there's most likely no purpose to use all fields as parameters, however it's easier to delete those you do not need than to risk a typo.

 License
 =======